JelleClaes2/Cprograming/README.md

 # Cprograming
-This are all my c codes for the lecture c programing in the first year of my bachlor studies electronics ICT at the univirsity of PXL.
+Here are all my c codes for the lecture c programing in the first year of my bachlor studies electronics ICT at the univirsity of PXL.